PMBOK 8 Full Process Map for PMP 2026

 Explanation: B is best because it turns the process names into differentiated functions inside a flow.
 A keeps the weak method.
 C dismisses an important distinction.
 D loses the wider context that often clarifies intent.

-After this section, move into the study method page so the list becomes easier to retain without rote overload.
-When your practice misses come from process-name confusion, use the free PMP 2026 practice preview on web and check whether the stronger answer placed the process in the right work flow first.
+After this section, move into the process study method so the list becomes easier to retain without rote overload.
+When your misses come from process-name confusion, use the PMP 2026 practice page on external practice and check whether the stronger answer placed the process in the right work flow first.